 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 See legal disclaimer here.

-You always hear someone telling you to do warm-ups before a workout, but is it important.
-Is it beneficial to how well you performed during an intense day at the gym?
-Even if you just going to do a full mile run, or walking around the neighborhood.
-If it’s helpful should you really do it for all types of workouts?
+You always hear someone telling you to do warm-ups before a workout, but is it essential?
+Is it beneficial to how well you perform during an intense day at the gym?
+Even if you are going to do a whole-mile run or walk around the neighborhood.
+If it’s helpful, should you do it for all workouts?

-I don’t know if it’s just me or not but it seems so repetitive when I hear the word “warm-ups” All the way down from a young age to adult life.
-Eventually, you would probably cave in and even if you think it’s no use.
-Since some form of warm-ups is still in the category of exercise such as stretching, jumping jacks, lunges and yes I said lunges there are some tense warm-ups.
 Exercises are a warm-up.
+I don’t know if it’s just me, but it seems so repetitive when I hear the word “warm-ups” from a young age to adulthood.
+Since some form of warm-ups is still in the category of exercise, such as stretching, jumping jacks, lunges, and yes, I said lunges, there are some tense warm-ups.
+Eventually, you would probably cave in even if you think it’s useless.

-The good news is that you don’t have to do a lot of digging to find the reasons why warm-ups are so important.
+The good news is that you don’t have to do much digging to discover why warm-ups are so important.

 Related: Seriously, Am I doing too much exercise…..